jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 - Students reported increased confidence in AI interactions
 - [Include specific metrics or quotes if available]

-### Follow-up Success Stories
-*If available, share how students applied these skills in their work or projects.*

 ## Lessons Learned as an Instructor